-How Compassion Increases Employee Engagement While Reducing StressLearning center July 3, 2018
+How Compassion Increases Employee Engagement While Reducing StressJuly 3, 2018

 Stress can affect your productivity, your motivation, your energy levels and your performance in general.
 As an employer or a manager, it should be your aim to get the best out of every team member.

-How compassion increases employee engagement
+So how compassion increases employee engagement?

 Do you punish them, show them up in front of others and take the hard line, or do you opt for a softer approach and try and offer your support and understanding?
 It’s natural to feel frustrated when a colleague or an employee lets you down, especially if there’s a lot at stake, but it’s wise to consider how you handle errors and examples of misjudgment.

 Research suggests that compassion improves employee well-being, performance, and interaction, but how does employee engagement increase productivity?

 You’d probably feel more confident about talking to others, getting on with your job and participating in meetings, and the prospect of coming back to work in the morning wouldn’t be quite so daunting.
 Research conducted by Jonathan Haidt, from New York University, suggests that employees who admire and look up to their employers and value their kindness are more likely to be loyal.